GRAINS-Corn pulls back after reaching decade high on supply risks

 The USDA, in a daily notice, said exporters sold 123,650 tonnes of U.S. soybeans to unknown buyers for delivery during the 2021/2022 marketing year.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Enrico Dela Cruz in Manila; Editing by Barbara Lewis and Andrea Ricci)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Enrico Dela Cruz in Manila Editing by Andrea Ricci and Matthew Lewis)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))